Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 actors, like relays, can be created according to your individual needs.

 Secondly, the Master Brick can be used for communication purposes.
-When building a stack the lowermost Master Brick acts as the master of this stack and routes all communication between the boards of the stack and the controlling device.
-Other Master Bricks in the stack detect that they do not act as a master and will only provide their attached Bricklets.
-This way only one USB connection, the to the lowermost Master Brick, is necessary.
+When building a stack the lowermost Master Brick acts as the master of the stack and routes all communication between the boards of the stack and the controlling device.
+Other Master Bricks in the stack detect that are not the lowermost Master and will only provide their attached Bricklets.
+This way only one USB connection, the one to the lowermost Master Brick, is necessary.

 The USB connection of the Master Brick can be changed with :ref:`Master Extensions <product_overview_master_extensions>`.
 There are Master Extensions